 When performing DNA extraction, it is often advantageous to have an exogenous source of DNA template that is spiked into the lysis buffer.
 This control DNA is then co-purified with the sample DNA and can be detected as a positive control for the extraction process.
-Successful co-purification and qPCR for the control DNA also indicates that PCR inhibitors are not present at a high concentration.
+Successful co-purification and qPCR for the control DNA also indicate that PCR inhibitors are not present at a high concentration.

-A separate primer and probe mix are supplied with this kit to detect the exogenous DNA using qPCR.
+A separate primer/probe mix is supplied with this kit to detect the exogenous DNA using qPCR.
 The primers are present at PCR limiting concentrations which allows multiplexing with the target sequence primers.
-Amplification of the control DNA does not interfere with detection of the Eubacteria target DNA even when present at low copy number.
+Amplification of the control DNA does not interfere with the detection of the Adenovirus F41 target DNA even when present at a low copy number.
 The Internal control is detected through the VIC channel and gives a Cq value of 28+/-3.